 The Outline Water Cycle Study (2012) identifies a need for sustainable water demand management techniques to be employed in Redditch Borough.
-Therefore, every new development will require the inclusion of Sustainable Drainage Systems (SuDS) and will be required to treat all surface runoff on site.
+Therefore, all development proposals, including changes to existing buildings will require the inclusion of Sustainable Drainage Systems to manage surface water and will be required to treat all surface runoff on site.
 Sites of one hectare or more will be required to:

-- i. allocate suitable land and incorporate SuDS techniques within the drainage design for the development; - ii. ensure that discharge rates from the development do not exceed and, if possible improve upon, greenfield rates; and - iii. provide on-site attenuation for the 1% annual probability of flooding or 1 in 100 chance in any year plus an allowance for climate change.
+- i. allocate suitable land and incorporate SuDS techniques within the drainage design for the development; - ii. ensure that discharge rates from the development do not exceed and, if possible, improve upon existing runoff rates; and - iii. provide on-site attenuation for the 1% annual probability of flooding or 1 in 100 chance in any year plus an allowance for climate change.